ElesCloud/ESCDocuments/HANDBOOK.md

 ##### Tinting
 1. Parts of the combat armor are blank textured/white and set to glow (LEDs).
-  - You are encouraged to tint these LEDs in "Epsilon Blue" (hex code #8fdaff) or any color of your choosing, but ONLY those glowing areas can be any color.
+   - You are encouraged to tint these LEDs in "Epsilon Blue" (hex code #8fdaff) or any color of your choosing.
-  - Anything else that is NOT a blank texture may only be tinted in subtle shades of gray.
-It should not be tinted dark enough to stand out from the default shade of gray.
-Use common sense.
+   - These parts are the ONLY parts that have NO restrictions.
+2. Most of the rest of the combat armor is in shades of gray with specific trim colors.
+   - Some parts of newer armor and accessories, like the Mk.2 upper leg parts, has sections that are not LEDs/glowy bits, but are designed to be recolored.
+These non-glowing recolorable areas are treated like the non-modifiable armor trim on the default set.
+That means that the following colors or combinations are **reserved** for their appropriate rank brackets:
+     - Red - NCO
+     - Gold - Officer
+     - White/gold - Command
+3. The only other acceptable tint adjustment is to slightly darken the overall color of the armor set with shade of gray.
+This tint should be subtle.
+If it is too obvious and makes the wearer stand out in comparison to others, it is considered unacceptable.

 ##### Time and Place
 1. ESC personnel are expected to wear the appropriate attire at all times while in service.